 - Wash your hair the morning of leaving it sparkling clean, and apply a thick layer of leave-on conditioner.

 - Braid your hair tightly, keeping in mind a style of braid that you won’t mind sleeping for days in.
 I do two side braids (Willie Nelson style) so that if I sleep on my back, my head isn’t resting on a lump of hair.
-Not braiding medium/long hair puts you at risk of out-of-control knots, damaged strands, etc. DO NOT WAIT TO BRAID IT, do it BEFORE you arrive on playa.
+Not braiding medium/long hair puts you at risk of out-of-control knots, damaged strands, etc. DO NOT WAIT TO BRAID IT — do it BEFORE you arrive on playa.
+You could arrive in a dust storm and boom, insta-dreads for the next ten days.

-- If you want to get funky, you can braid in wool, yarn, or hair extensions!
+- If you want to get funky, braid in wool, yarn, or hair extensions.
 Many do this, and it looks cool.
 I personally tried it and wasn’t a fan of the extra weight and warmth, but you might like it.

 - Grow out your bangs.
 For me, having bangs was annoying at BM; next time, I’ll cut them afterward so that I’m able to successfully braid those whisps (and keep them from falling in my face).

 - After BM, deep-cleanse and deep condition your hair.
-That first shower will be euphoric, I promise (you believe me).
+That first shower will be euphoric (you believe me).

-- If the thought of exposing your hair this way scares you, consider wearing a cute turban or a long hair scarf.
-I saw some of these worn, and they looked lovely!
+- If the thought of exposing your hair this way scares you, consider wearing a (non-appropriative) head wrap or a long hair scarf.
+I saw some of these worn, and they looked gorgeous.

 In summary (hair):